Heavin Made Millions at Twenty-Five, Went Broke at Thirty, then Evolved

 Okay, so I have another freebie out, this one on several aggregator sites, called Fighting Tyranny.
 Get this book for free on your e-reader today!

-Also, don’t forget to check out my main series, Lord of Columbia and its first book, Northern Knights, available on Amazon for 99 cents.
+Also, don’t forget to check out my main series, Lord of Columbia and its first book, Northern Knights, available on Amazon.

 And if you want to join my email list, get your free gift of The Eurean Kingdom, which is also a novella in the Neo Skyehawk Series, which Fighting Tyranny is in.